Myndex/SAPC-APCA/README.md

 If you have been using any files from _this_ repository, be sure to read the file "[ImportantChangeNotices.md]" for critical updates that may affect results.

 ## SAPC/APCA CURRENT VERSION: 0.0.98G-4g-lut3 Constants: 4g

+### January 2 2022
+Font lookup table revised, still for 4G constants.

 ### December 1, 2021
-All W3 licensed files moved to their own repository, AND **A new npm package has been released (of the W3 version) to ease integration!!**
+All W3 licensed files moved to their own repository, AND
+**A new npm package has been released (of the W3 version) to ease integration!!**

 ### November 23, 2021
 Adopting semantic versioning, adding a first 0. so the current version is **0.0.98G**

 ### November 17, 2021
 Please see the new font lookup table (LUT3) (on this page, below)

 ### October 1, 2021
 The base APCA with the 0.0.98G-4g constants is in the JS folder.

 ### NEW CONSTANTS and NEW MATH:
 (October 1, 2021) the 0.0.98G-4g math and constants have been in use now for months, and by all accounts are working well as expected.
 The revised code is available in the JS folder.
 The present version improves tracking of contrast perception.
 (Doubling or halving the L<sup>c</sup> value results in a perceived doubling or halving of contrast.)
 Also, smoother results for low contrasts and dark color pairs.

 -----
 ### THIS REPOSITORY, [and apca-w3](https://github.com/Myndex/apca-w3) ARE THE ONLY CANONICAL SOURCES OF APPROVED APCA CODE.

 If you are integrating code, please check here for official changes, or at apca-w3 for the W3 licensed version.
 This code is considered beta, and will change periodically.
 The repo for WCAG_3 compliance is [apca-w3.](https://github.com/Myndex/apca-w3)

 Files with **RESEARCH** or **DEV** in the name are part of ongoing research and should _NOT_ be used for developing conformance tools, and further are not licensed for use in distributed software, and should be considered experimental only.